MaxiGames/MaxiGames.js/DEVELOPING.md

   in Beta, before being rebased into master.
 - You should NEVER merge Beta into anything!
 Only _rebase_, even if there are many conflicts.
-- For big features/changes, please branch of Beta.
+- For big features/changes, please branch off Beta.
 The feature branch should then be _merged_ back into Beta when it's done, NOT master.

 ## **Scripts**